gitshanks/fer2013/README.md

 ## Getting Started

 These instructions will get this model up and running.
-Follow these step by step to make use of the fertestcustom.py file to recognize facial emotions using custom images.
+Follow them to make use of the `fertestcusstom.py` file to recognize facial emotions using custom images.
 This model can also be used as facial emotion recognition part of projects with broader applications

 ### Prerequisites
 Tensorflow